Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 What is Fleur de Sel?

-• Delicate texture: Light, flaky and slightly moist crystals that dissolve quickly.
+• Delicate texture: Light, flaky, and slightly moist crystals that dissolve quickly.

 • Unique taste: Less salty than regular salt, with a hint of sweetness and mineraliness.